gsdlab/ClaferMooVisualizer/README.md

 1. Displays all the non-dominated optimal product configurations as a *Bubble Front Graph* (up to 4 dimensions) and as a *Feature and Quality Matrix*.
 2. Allows to compare and analyze product configurations.
 3. Allows for filtering by feature and by quality range.
-4. Allows to choose a back-end: a universal [ClaferMoo](https://github.com/gsdlab/claferMooStandalone) or [ClaferChocoSoo](https://github.com/gsdlab/ClaferChocoSoo) for single-objective optimization problems.
+4. Supports multiple  backends.

 ### Nature

 ClaferMoo Visualizer is a web-based application.
-Its server side (implemented with Node.JS) processes requests, runs the chosen back-end and passes back its output.
+Its server side (implemented with `Node.JS`) processes requests, runs the chosen back-end and passes back its output.
 The client-side is implemented using Javascript/HTML and handles all the visualization and exploration functionality.

 Contributors